 Considerations: the importance of estate planning

-The case highlights the importance of creating a Will and ensuring it is carefully drafted, as Natalie Aldrich, Associate Solicitor in Bray & Bray’s Wills, Trusts and Probate explains: “Careful and precise Will drafting may help to prevent disputes like the Scarle v Scarle case.
+The case highlights the importance of creating a Will and ensuring it is carefully drafted, as Andrew Hitchon, Partner in the Bray & Bray’s Wills, Trusts and Probate explains: “Careful and precise Will drafting may help to prevent disputes like the Scarle v Scarle case.
 For example, trusts can be used to provide income or living rights to a surviving spouse, but capital can ultimately be left to children or your bloodline.

 “The case also highlights the importance of estate and succession planning, particularly for those in second marriages with a significant joint asset.
 If Mr and Mrs Scarle had owned their property as tenants in common, they could have set out in their respective Wills who should get their share of the home.